On Bilateral Multiple Sums and Rogers-Ramanujan Type Identities: The proof of Theorem and Corollary

-\section{The Proof of Theorem \ref{main-theorem} and Corollary \ref{cor}}
+\section{The proof of Theorem \ref{main-theorem} and Corollary \ref{cor}}

 In this section, we prove Theorem \ref{main-theorem} using the integral method.
-We also show how special choices of parameters in Theorem \ref{main-theorem} lead to several Rogers-Ramanujan type identities. \begin{proof}[The proof of Theorem \ref{main-theorem}] We begin with the Jacobi triple product identity and consider the following contour integral:
+We also show how special choices of parameters in Theorem \ref{main-theorem} lead to several Rogers--Ramanujan type identities. \begin{proof}[The proof of Theorem \ref{main-theorem}] First of all, we notice a fact about the $q$-shifted factorials: